pyodide/pyodide-blog/content/posts/react-in-python-with-pyodide.md

 js.ReactDOM.render(e(App, None), dom_container)
 ```

-> The full demo can be found in `demos/react-in-pyodide/demo-3/`.
-You can find the JS fiddle here.
+> The full demo can be found in `demos/react-in-pyodide/demo-3/` or [on JSFiddle](https://jsfiddle.net/gh/get/library/pure/pyodide/pyodide-blog/contents/demos/react-in-pyodide/demo-3/).

 You can see that we are adding a `jsobj` helper function to convert the Python `dict` into a JS `Object`.
 This is because the second argument to `e` is a JS object representing the `props`, hence the need to convert `dict`s to `Object`s.